Overview

 - any public version of redis or memcache available in docker hubexports

 - Information of the caching server can be exported to be used within your service.
 Define a set of key value pairs that will be injected as environment variables in your service.
 Keys will be injected as such.
-Values are interpreted as follows.$host
+Values are interpreted as follows.

 - DNS host of the resource, privately reachable within the cluster.
 All resources are private.$port

 - DNS port of the resource.
-For eg., you will see $port set as 6379
+For eg., you will see $port set as6379

-for Redis and 11211
+for Redis and11211

-for Memcache.id
+for Memcache.

 or prefix